Fredericton High student is the sole N.B. recipient of this year's Loran Award | CBC News

 Fredericton High student is the sole N.B. recipient of this year's Loran Award

-When Jaimie Little of Fredericton was applying for the Loran scholarship, she asked the teacher of her weakest subject, physics, for a reference letter.
+When Jaime Little of Fredericton was applying for the Loran scholarship, she asked the teacher of her weakest subject, physics, for a reference letter.

 When her mother, Mila Park, asked why, she responded, "because I don't want to show only the good parts.
 He knows my ups and downs and I want to show everything about me."